 We may use and disclose health information to tell you about treatment alternatives or other health related benefits and services that may benefit or be of interest to you.
 Example: Newsletters informing you of services available.

 We may share limited information, such as your address, with the HealthEast Foundation for fundraising activities.
 When, and if, the HealthEast Foundation or we contact you for a voluntary donation, you can opt out of any future fundraising contacts.
-If you do not want to be contacted, notify the HealthEast Foundation in writing at University Park Medical Building, 1690 University Ave.
-W, Suite 250, St. Paul, MN 55104, e-mail us at firstname.lastname@example.org or call 651-232-4769 and request to be removed from our mailing list.
+If you would prefer not to receive mail from the Foundation, please write to us at: 1690 University Ave West, St. Paul, MN 55104, e-mail us at firstname.lastname@example.org or call 651-232-4769 and request to be removed from our mailing list.

-We may include limited information about you in the directory while you are a patient or resident at one of our hospitals or nursing homes.
+We may include limited information about you in the directory while you are a patient at one of our hospitals.
 This information may include your name, location (room number), your general condition (e.g. fair, good, etc.) and your religious affiliation.
 This is so your family, friends, community religious leaders (clergy) and anyone who asks for you by name, can visit you and generally know how you are doing.

 You have the right to request that we do not include or provide this information in the directory.
 If you have requested not to be listed in the directory, we will not provide any information to any person(s) inquiring about your presence in the facility, including family or friends; and mail or flowers may not be delivered to you.